 This course fulfils your statutory training obligations and among other things covers, the correct way to set up and use your display screen equipment safely.
 This is with the main aim of reducing work related conditions.

-The course is made up of 8 modules with questions at the end of each module.
+Finally, the course is made up of 8 modules with questions at the end of each module.

 This course is approved by the International Institute of Risk and Safety Management.
 Our IIRSM approved courses are owned by VideoTile Learning Ltd and distributed under licence.